Cultivating the mindset, motivation and grit it takes to keep persisting, and getting better each day in yourself and others.

 Teachers practice regularly reflecting on learning to plan specific questions to students in advance of lesson to ensure they support and stretch all learners.

 Teacher practice regularly including opportunities for paired/group work, recognising it as a meaningful stage of student learning before students complete individual tasks, consistently planning lessons to ensure students are contributing the most in lessons and thinking hard.

-Principals provide accountability and support lead teachers and set a culture of continual development.
-Lead Teachers provides bottom up support by playing a coaching and mentoring role within in-school teacher triads.
+Headteachers provide accountability and support.
+Lead Teachers and set a culture of continual development.
+Lead Teachers provide bottom-up support by playing a coaching and mentoring role within in-school teacher triads.
 Classroom Teachers support each other in triads to help build collective efficacy and improve themselves and others as educators.

-Through a process of observation, interview and analysis of existing teacher data Fellows build relationships with teachers to identify their areas for growth and to set development goals.
+Through observation, conversation and analysis of existing teacher data Fellows build relationships with teachers to identify their areas for growth and to set development goals.

 Fellows lead a series of learning experiences for teachers with a focus on practice.
 Teachers are introduced new concepts and are then given opportunities to test them in a safe environment, before a cycle of practice and feedback is repeated until teachers feel confident in effectively using a given strategy in their classroom.

 To register for this discount, enter your full name and email below.